-Groundwater samples were collected from all assessment monitoring wells on April 27, 2020, with the exception of MW-307 and MW-308, which are located on the site property.
-Entrance onto the PCS property was limited in April 2020 due to the COVID-19 pandemic.
-SCS returned to PCS to complete groundwater sampling from MW-307 and MW-308 on May 27, 2020.
-The April and May 2020 monitoring events were part of the routine semiannual assessment monitoring program.
+Groundwater samples were collected from the monitoring wells installed in 2020 (MW-301A, MW-306A, MW-309A, and MW-310A) on September 15, 2020.
+Groundwater samples were collected from all assessment monitoring wells on October 19 to 21, 2020.
+The October 2020 monitoring event was part of the routine semiannual assessment monitoring program.
 A summary of groundwater samples collected since submittal of the ACM is provided in Table 2.